keith-gamble/example-perspective-component-module/docs/environment-setup.md

 Now that your environment is set up, you're ready to start developing!
 Check out our [Getting Started Guide](getting-started.md) for next steps on how to begin working with our project.

 If you encounter any issues during setup, please refer to the official documentation for each tool or reach out to our support team.

+After setting up your environment:

+1. Review the [Module Build System](module-build-system.md) to understand how the project is built
+2. Familiarize yourself with our [Naming Conventions](naming-conventions.md)
+3. Follow the [Getting Started Guide](getting-started.md) to begin development

+This will ensure you have a complete understanding of the project structure and conventions.